How to Make a Large Wooden Serving Board With a Handle

 Using either a miter saw or a hand saw, cut two 26″ lengths from the 1 x 8 board, and one 30.5″ length from the 1 x 3 board.
 You can adjust these lengths based on the size of the charcuterie board you want to make.

-Lay your boards together to be sure you like the length of the serving board’s handle and also to decide the arrangement of the wood to use for the most attractive look.
+Lay your boards together to ensure you like the serving board’s handle length and decide the wood arrangement to use for the most attractive look.

 Step 2: Glue the long edges together